somebodyhh1/Experiments/README.md

 ## Experiments on more baselines

 We add BGRL, MASKGAE, AFGRL and COSTA as baseline and report their performance.
-In node classification we use public split for Cora/CiteSeer and PubMed, and 10/10/80 train/valid/test split for other datasets.
 Also, we train the previous "OOM" result in batched manner to show the performance.

 ### Experiments on clustering